sebastian-kueppers/Psychopy-camera-server/readme.md

 # Psychopy-camera-server
-A Psychopy script that starts a local server which listens for requests to start and stop video recordings.
+A PsychoPy script that starts a local server which listens for requests to start and stop video recordings.

 Built with PsychoPy version ```v2023.2.3```.

 ## Usage
-The setup can be used to precisely time video recordings with any process happening in Psychopy, e.g., if the video recording needs to be synchronized with a stimulus.
+The setup can be used to precisely time video recordings with any process happening in PsychoPy, e.g., if the video recording needs to be synchronized with a stimulus.
 By initializing the camera(s) right at the start of the experiment

 This script was used in a setup where simultaneously and synchronously two video recordings were needed to be made: of the participant's face while going through the experiment and of the participants arm capturing any degree of goosebumps with a self-made [Goosecam](https://www.psy.uni-hamburg.de/service/technischer-service/technicaloffers/projects/goosecam.html).